 How do open primaries make government work better?
 California’s legislature went from being the worst functioning in the Nation for decades to the best within two election cycles after their “top-two” open primaries system was passed.
 Top two means that the top two vote getters in the primary election advance to the general regardless of party affiliation.
 Nebraska is a heavily Republican state with 71 percent of legislators registered as such, yet last year it repealed the death penalty, passed meaningful immigration reform and solved their budget crisis.
 How?
 Why?
 Because the all legislators function in a non-partisan environment where issues are debated, compromises made and coalitions ebb and flow based on the problem at hand.
 In other words, the legislature actually gets things done because of the way officials are elected and the incentives that are in place under a non-partisan open primary to truly govern.

 New Mexico Open Primaries commitment is to public education and awareness as well as legal remedies to protect and enhance New Mexicans’ voting rights.
 Since the New Mexico legislature has not passed an open primaries bill, court action may be necessary and we are at the forefront of thoughtful court action designed to force our legislature’s hand

 This movement is not about making sure the outcomes of elections are more liberal or more conservative.
-This is a social justice movement started to ensure that all people can vote andcan have an impact on all elections.
+This is an equal rights campaign - started to ensure that all people can vote andcan have an impact on all elections.
 The more diverse the participation, the more our representatives’ decisions will reflect the will of all the people.